manticoresoftware/homebrew-tap-old/README.md

 # The Manticore Search Homebrew Tap

 This is a custom [Homebrew](https://brew.sh)  tap for Manticore Search.

+Manticore Search is also available in the official [homebrew-core](https://github.com/Homebrew/homebrew-core) channel.

 Please note that this tap compile Manticore and don't use bottle.
 It will install  dependencies required for compiling.
-An official formulae will be added to homebrew-core in future.

 ## Setup